imse440/imse440.github.io/docs/source/project.rst

 Lateness policies
 ^^^^^^^^^^^^^^^^^

-- For *all* project submissions a late submission (within 24 hours) will receive an automatic 30% point deduction.
+- A late project submission within 24 hours (16 hours for the final poster) will receive a 30% point deduction.
-- Late submission for more than 24 hours will receive 0 points.
+- A late submission for more than the specified time above will receive 0 points.
 - The late penalties will by default apply to all team members and, in rare cases, may be adjusted at the instructor's discretion.

 Data sources